clock-me/text-restyle/README.md

 train.py [-h] [--do_preprocess]
          path_to_config path_to_train path_to_val path_to_test
 ```
 Where `do_preprocess` stands for "whether create files for subword tokenization or not".
-This flag must be raised in first run.
+This flag must be raised in the first run.

 ## TODO
 - [ ] Add testing utilities (Metrics such as self-bleu (which is arguably the worst in text-style-transfer), style accuraccy)